 Oxeye Daisy’s hooky songs mine the sounds of dream-pop and alternative, evoking tunes you might’ve taped off the radio in 1995, tinged with honest, melancholy lyrics.
 They’re powered by Lela Roy’s vocals, which Westword called “soul-shaking” and 303 Magazine called “powerful… [Roy] exude[s] authenticity while she confidently expands her voice to guide the energy of each track.”

-The fivesome has spent two years honing their sound in Colorado basements, DIY spaces, and concert halls, and has shared the stage with PAWS, Dude York, ROAR (ex-AJJ), Branches, and Wildermiss.
-Along the way, they’ve played live on Boulder’s Radio 1190 and enjoy regular airplay on Colorado Public Radio’s OpenAir.
+The fivesome has spent two years honing their sound in Colorado basements, DIY spaces, and concert halls, and has shared the stage with PAWS, Dude York, Bad Bad Hats, The Ophelias, and ROAR (ex-AJJ).
+Along the way, they’ve played live on Boulder’s Radio 1190 and Colorado Public Radio’s Indie 102.3, and are in regular rotation on Colorado radio.

 Their debut album arrived May 11th, 2018.
-It was named one of the best albums of the year by CPR OpenAir staff and listeners, and WESTWORD named them one of the best pop bands in Denver.
+It was named one of the best albums of the year by Indie 102.3 staff and listeners, and WESTWORD later named them “Denver’s Best New Rock Band.”